What is ORSC?

 Prior to the pandemic, our courses were all face-to-face, as that is the best way to master relationship systems coaching.
 We are the U.S. Partner for CRR Global which currently offers courses in 23 countries around the world.
-For 2021, our courses are provided virtually.
-In 2022, we plan to return to in-person courses here in the United States.
+We now offer courses both in-person and virtually.

 Do you offer Certification in ORSC training?